-- A. Assist U in checking the legality of numbers of offensive interior linemen.
+- H, L A. Assist U in checking the legality of numbers of offensive interior linemen.
 Check legality of positions for players with eligible numbers.
 After initial charge of linemen, move into position to check blocking and contact of eligible receivers and linebackers.
 Be ready to rule on the direction of a quick quarterback pass.
-The covering official, toward whom the ball is thrown, should signal, by extending one arm horizontally in the direction of the passing team's goal line, if the pass is ruled backward.
+The covering official, toward whom the ball is thrown, should signal, by extending one arm horizontally in the direction of the passing team's goal line if the pass is ruled backward.
 Drift downfield cautiously for the first 5-7 yards, approximately halfway between flat zone and deepest receiver.
 While pass is in flight, move to the most advantageous position to judge the play.
+If the receiver is driven backward after the catch, the opposite sideline official should assist in marking the forward progress spot.
 Always be prepared to come back to rule on play near the neutral zone in addition to sideline action.
 Observing the wide initial position is helpful in covering any pass.
-If potential passer decided to run, you must cover him beyond the neutral zone.
-Entire sideline is your responsibility.
-Opposite sideline officials should assist with forward progress spots if the covering official is not in position to rule. - B. After an incompletion, obtain ball from ball person and form a relay to return the ball to official nearest the previous spot. - C. If an airborne player receives a pass near the sideline and first returns to the ground out of bounds, after giving the incomplete signal, the covering official may, with both arms, give a sweeping motion toward out of bounds.
+If potential passer decides to run, you must cover him beyond the neutral zone.
+Entire sideline is your responsibility. - B. After an incompletion, obtain ball from Ball Person and form a relay to return the ball to official nearest the previous spot. - C. If an airborne player receives a pass near the sideline and first returns to the ground out of bounds, after giving the incomplete signal, the covering official may, with both arms, give a sweeping motion toward out of bounds. - B D. Cover plays from behind deepest receivers.
+Initial focus on your key(s) as they leave the Line of Scrimmage.
+Once receivers are no longer threatened at the Line of Scrimmage, the B should transition quickly into zone coverage.
+Bracket pass receivers between yourself and either H or L, depending on location.

-ARTICLE 4.
-ALL
+ARTICLE 3.

-- A. Be alert for an illegal pass, especially after a completion, observe touching or catching by an ineligible player.
-Watch particularly for holding or illegal contacting eligible receivers and all contact beyond the neutral zone both before and after the pass is thrown.
+A. Be alert for an illegal pass, especially after a completion, observe touching or catching by an ineligible player.
+Watch particularly for holding or illegally contacting eligible receivers and all contact beyond the neutral zone both before and after the pass is thrown.
 Observe action when opposing players contest for the pass.
 When ruling on pass reception involving the sideline, only the signal governing should be used.
 Repeat signal three times.
-After an incompletion, obtain a ball from a ball person and form a relay to return ball to official nearest the previous spot. - B. When contact occurs on a pass that is uncatchable, and the covering official does not drop his penalty marker, the covering official will give the uncatchable pass signal.
+After an incompletion, obtain a ball from a Ball Person and form a relay to return ball to official nearest the previous spot. - B. When contact occurs on a pass that is uncatchable, and the covering official does not drop his penalty marker, the covering official will give the uncatchable pass signal.
 (S17)